 Pay: $45,985/year

 If you are an active member of any type of online community or social website and you like coming up with and discussing interesting news, current events, hobbies, or other topics, social media may hold some job potential.
-Social media coordinators utilize social networking websites and communities to introduce topics or promote products and ideas online.
+Remote social media coordinator work means utilizing social networking websites and communities to introduce topics or promote products and ideas online.
 They engage people in lively conversation and provide interesting links to articles, videos, and other media to attract website visitors to their home page or company.
 This is a flexible role that can often be performed from anywhere.

 Transcriptionist